lit/lit/dev-docs/design/how-lit-works.md

 For each attribute on the element, if it has a `$lit$` suffix, then the expression represents either a `PropertyPart`, `BooleanAttributePart`, `EventPart`, or `AttributePart`.
 These can be distinguished by the first character in the attribute name ([see authored colum in Parts table](#parts)).

-Bound attributes are removed and a `TemplatePart` is created that records its location and name.

 An attribute on the element may also represent an `ElementPart` in the case where the attribute name starts with the marker sentinel value.
 E.g. `<div ${} ${}>` is marked up as `<div lit$random$0="" lit$random$1="">`.

+For each of the bound attributes identified, they are removed from the element and a `TemplatePart` is created to record the location, name, and type of dynamic binding.

 #### Text